iamtango/Nextjs_Project/README.md

 - By default, template is a Server Component, but can also be used as a Client Component through the "use client" directive.

 - When a user navigates between routes that share a template, a new instance of the component is mounted, DOM elements are recreated, state is not preserved, and effects are re-synchronized.

+### Linking and Navigating

+##### There are four ways to navigate between routes in Next.js

+- Using the <Link> Component
+- Using the useRouter hook (Client Components)
+- Using the redirect function (Server Components)
+- Using the native History API

+#### Link tag

+- is a built-in component that extends the HTML anchor tag to provide prefetching and client-side navigation between routes.It is the primary and recommended way to navigate between routes in Next.js.

+import Link from 'next/link'

+- For dynamic segments, we can use {} & in that we use template literals.

+- Use the Link component to navigate between routes unless you have a specific requirement for using useRouter.

+#### Prefetching

+- Prefetching is a way to preload a route in the background before the user visits it.

+##### There are two ways routes are prefetched in Next.js:

+- Link component: Routes are automatically prefetched as they become visible in the user's viewport.
+Prefetching happens when the page first loads or when it comes into view through scrolling.

+- router.prefetch(): The useRouter hook can be used to prefetch routes programmatically.

+##### The Link's prefetching behavior is different for static and dynamic routes:

+- Static Routes: prefetch defaults to true.
+The entire route is prefetched and cached.
+- Dynamic Routes: prefetch default to automatic.
+Only the shared layout, down the rendered "tree" of components until the first loading.js file, is prefetched and cached for 30s.
+This reduces the cost of fetching an entire dynamic route, and it means you can show an instant loading state for better visual feedback to users.
+  You can disable prefetching by setting the prefetch prop to false.

+- #### Prefetching is not enabled in development, only in production.

+#### useRouter()

+- It can be used inside client components & import from next/navigation. before next 13 it can comes from next/router
+- we can use the router.prefetch() to prefetch routes programmatically.

+#### redirect function

+- For Server Components, use the redirect function instead useRouter, comes from next/navigation

+eg: redirect('/login')

+- redirect internally throws an error so it should be called outside of try/catch blocks
+- redirect can be called in Client Components during the rendering process but not in event handlers.
+You can use the useRouter hook instead.
+- redirect also accepts absolute URLs and can be used to redirect to external links.